 The Credit Option grading system for students will be as follows:

 - PCR Designation: Satisfactory.
-Replaces grades of C- or better in the regular grading system.
+Replaces grades of B+ to C- in the regular grading system.
 Credit is granted for this course, and it will fulfill university and major requirements even in cases where a grade of “P” (passing) does not.

 - DCR Designation: Credit Given but Not Satisfactory for Certain Requirements.
 Credit is granted for this course while noting that the student’s work would have earned them a “D-”, “D”, or “D+” letter grade had that option been chosen.
 DCR grades will apply to departmental requirements in the same way that “D-”, “D”, or “D+” grades apply in the A – F grading system.
 Students should refer to the University Catalog to determine whether courses earning “D-”, “D”, or “D+” grades will count for prerequisites—e.g., to move from or count toward a specific major requirement.

 - NCR Designation: No Credit or Not Satisfactory.
 Replaces an “F” in the regular grading system.
 No credit is granted for this course.